xthemadgenius/btcrec-cli/docs/wordlist_notes.md

  * Italian (BIP-39 only) - `it`
  * Japanese - `ja`
  * Korean (BIP-39 only) - `ko`
- * Portuguese (Electrum 2.x only) - `pt`
+ * Portuguese - `pt`
  * Spanish - `es`
+ * Czech - `cs`

-There are also four "firstfour" language codes based on the ones above: `en-firstfour`, `es-firstfour`, `fr-firstfour`, and `it-firstfour`.
+There are also four "firstfour" language codes based on the ones above: `en-firstfour`, `es-firstfour`, `fr-firstfour`, `it-firstfour`, `pt-firstfour` and `cs-firstfour`.
 Wallet software that uses mnemonics which include just the first four letters of each word can use one of these language codes.